baoshan/docas.io/README.md

       - C, etc.
       - and Shebang Script

+  * Your repository, a 3000-feet view
+    + Project structure navigator
+    + Scale measurement in physical SLOC
+    + Statics of languages (over 150)
+    + Recent commit history

   * Document freely
     + Highly-legible typography
     + Rich semantics with markdown
-    + Separation-of-concern, top-down-design, ..., focus on quality of code undistractedly
+    + Separation-of-concern, top-down-design, ..., focus on the quality of code undistractedly

   * Configuration free